Macon Mall: Beginning of the decline (2008)

-Renovation and Demolition (2011)
+Renovation and demolition (2011)

 The mall continued to leak in-line tenants in 2010 including Express, Yankee Candle, Hot Topic, Chick-Fil-A, and Subway.
 In September 2010, the mall was acquired by Hull Storey Gibson of Augusta, Georgia.
 They planned to demolish the east wing of the mall beginning with the vacant Parisian building.
 The original and remaining portion of the mall, was renovated.
 The Art Space tenants in the 1997 addition were asked to vacate, while the remaining tenants were asked to move to the west wing.
 While many did (Rue 21, Finish Line, Spencer's) just to name a few, there were some who left the mall including American Eagle Outfitters, Victoria's Secret, and Sunglass Hut.
 Demolition began on August 15, 2011.
-Once demolition was complete, North Point Mall in Alpharetta outside Atlanta reliquinshed Macon Mall as 4th largest mall in Georgia.
+Once demolition was complete, North Point Mall in Alpharetta outside Atlanta relinquished Macon Mall as 4th largest mall in Georgia.
 Macon Mall also signed off with a new restaurant called Smok’n Pig which is the largest tenant to sign with the mall.
 This restaurant is 15,000 sqft and takes up at least 7 stores including the former Baskin-Robbins which is located on the Sears wing of the mall which has the most vacancies.
 The Renovation was revealed on November 18 and 19 in a two-day celebration.
 Notable changes included the whole mall being carpeted, new skylights and ceilings, new restrooms, removal of the carousel, and the moving of staircases.
 They did not demolish the former Dillard's building.
 Demolition was completed by the end of 2011.
 On December 29, 2011, Sears announced that they would close the store at the Macon Mall due to a decline in sales at both Kmart and Sears stores nationwide.
 Sears' last day was Sunday, April 29, 2012.
 Belk closed its doors on Saturday, September 15, 2012, having opened a location at The Shoppes at River Crossing.
 For the next two years, vacancies steadily increased with stores like The Children's Place, RadioShack, Kirkland's, Ashley Stewart, Aéropostale, and Justice (formerly Limited Too) leaving the mall.
 Despite these closures, two stores opened in 2012: B. Turner's and Dry Falls Outfitters.